gushakov/library-clean/README.md

 > an instance we decide whether it will be Circulating or Restricted.
 This enables us to have book with same ISBN as
 > circulated and restricted at the same time (for instance, there is a book signed by the author that we want to keep
 > as Restricted)

+## Our domain changes

+We are introducing some changes to the domain:

+1. There is only one library branch (implicit).
+2. Patron places a hold on a book by specifying the ISBN of the corresponding catalog entry.
+Once there is any _book instance_ available for checkout, it will automatically be registered as a checkout for the patron.
+If the only books for a given catalog entry are restricted, this catalog entry can only be placed on hold by a researcher partner.

 ## Copyright notice and disclaimer